christianandredietrich/NexPlayer_Multiview/README.md

 # NexPlayer Multiview

-NexPlayer has added a new MultiView feature in Android ,iOS & HTML5 Player SDKs that allows broadcasters to display up to 5 simultaneous live streams to viewers with frame-accurate video synchronization within the same player frame (MultiStream Sync).
+NexPlayer has added a new MultiView feature in Android, iOS & HTML5 Player SDKs that allows broadcasters to display up to 5 simultaneous live streams to viewers with frame-accurate video synchronization within the same player frame (MultiStream Sync).

 Feel free to contact us to request a demo